Cuprate/cuprate/books/protocol/src/consensus_rules/blocks/difficulty.md

 Difficulty is a measure used to keep block production at a constant rate, it is the average amount of hashes before a solution is found.

-## Checking A Blocks Proof Of Work
+## Checking A Block's Proof Of Work

-To check a blocks `POW hash` you interpret the hash as a little endian integer and multiply it by the difficulty, if the result does not overflow the hash is valid[^check-pow]:
+To check a block's `POW hash` you interpret the hash as a little endian integer and multiply it by the difficulty, if the result does not overflow the hash is valid[^check-pow]:

 \\(Hash * difficulty <= MAXu256 \\)

 ## Calculating Difficulty

-To calculate difficulty, Monero keeps a window of that last 735[^diff-blocks-count] timestamps and cumulative difficulties, if there are not enough blocks, then you just use as many as possible.
+To calculate difficulty, Monero keeps a window of the last 735[^diff-blocks-count] timestamps and cumulative difficulties, if there are not enough blocks, then you just use as many as possible.

-> The genesis block is skipped for these calculations[^skip-genesis] so should not be included in the timestamp/ CD list but it is
+> The genesis block is skipped for these calculations[^skip-genesis] so should not be included in the timestamp / CD list but it is
 > included in the cumulative difficulty of the chain.

 If the amount of blocks is less than or equal to 1 then 1 is returned as the difficulty[^amt-blocks-1].